winnicott's clinical relevance

 A series of five seminars and clinical discussion on the seminal work of Donald Winnicott.
+Discussion will focus on how they might be applied in the clinical setting.
 The course intends to provide an insight into some of his key ideas and why they continue to be of such importance.
-Discussion will focus on how they might be applied in the clinical setting.
-Topics for each seminar will include: Early Development; Transitionality; Playing; Use of an Object; Illness; Hate in the Countertransference.

-The seminars will be facilitated by a senior member of the bpf and BPA who has a particular interest in Winnicott and Bion.
+The seminars will be facilitated by a senior member of the bpf who has a particular interest in Winnicott.

 The building has limited access - please call us on 020 8452 9823 to discuss your needs.